Xilinx/SDAccel_Examples/sha1/README.md

-AES Decryption Example
+SHA1 Example
 ===============================

-This is an optimized implementation of an AES-128 ECB Encrypt in Software, followed by OpenCL Decryption targeting execution on an SDAccel supported FPGA acceleration card.
+This is an optimized implementation of SHA1 secure hash algorithm targeting execution on an SDAccel supported FPGA acceleration card.

 Achieved performance was measured on an Alpha Data ADM-PCI-7v3 card.

 Changelog
 ----------